 If you miss class, before you come and talk to me, please make sure you have completed the readings for the class you missed and reviewed notes from a classmate.
 Make-up lectures will not be given during office hours but questions on readings, after you have reviewed the notes of a classmate and completed the readings on your own, are welcome and will be answered enthusiastically.
 If you submit assignments late, you may not get full credit.

-Exam: Make up exams will be offered for medical reasons and for participation in university athletic events only.
+Exams and quizzes: Make up exams will be offered for medical reasons and for participation in university athletic events only.
 Make up exams for these reasons will be offered during the instructor's office hours.
+Make up quizzes will require a note from a medical center or the Dean of Student's Office.